cilium/cilium/Documentation/install/system_requirements.rst

 Key-Value store
 ===============

-Cilium uses a distributed Key-Value store to manage and distribute security identities across all cluster nodes.
+Cilium uses a distributed Key-Value store to manage, synchronize and distribute security identities across all cluster nodes.
 The following Key-Value stores are currently supported:

 - etcd >= 3.1.0
 - consul >= 0.6.4

-See section :ref:`install_kvstore` for details on how to configure the ``cilium-agent`` to use a Key-Value store.
+See :ref:`install_kvstore` for details on how to configure the ``cilium-agent`` to use a Key-Value store.

 clang+LLVM